 Reading to all young children is important for bonding, academic success, language skills, literacy, logical thinking, auditory skills, experience expansion and concentration.
 Many times children who are visually impaired or who have multiple disabilities rarely share in those early special reading experiences.

 This book was created by the speech therapist in our preschool.
-She grasped the concepts about CVI, understood the CVI Range assessment results (Christine Roman Lantzy 2007) and applied them to one of her student’s materials.
+She grasped the concepts about CVI, understood the elements of the CVI assessment results and applied them to one of her student’s materials.